surniaulula/wpsso/readme.txt

 	* Operating System
 	* Application Category

-**[Premium]** Integrates with other plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.
+**&#91;Premium&#93;** Integrates with other plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.

 * **Reads data from 30 third-party plugins:**